Everyone has been talking about MLOps for over a year now. I looked around for how the lifecycle and processes have evolved.

 The evolution can be roughly divided into 3 eras (timelines are overlapping):

-- Big Data Lake Era: Data became too big for warehouses of the time.
+- Big Data Era: Data became too big for warehouses of the time.
 Data streamed in data lakes, which often turned into swamps.
 Only a few organizations deploy online models.

 - MLOps Era: Making it easy for everyone to deploy online models continuously.